 Unexplained infertility is a very common term we hear in the reproductive world.
 Unexplained infertility is the term used when there is no proven or found cause for infertility in men and women.
-Commonly happens that the couple go through all of the infertility tests available and everything comes back clear.
-This is of corse a good news but can be so frustrating at times when you have not got pregnant after so many years of TTC.
+Commonly happens that the couple goes through all of the infertility tests available and everything comes back clear.
+This is, of course, good news but can be so frustrating at times when you have not got pregnant after so many years of TTC.
 In such cases of unexplained infertility, it is too hard to figure out what to do next.
+(1)

 Sometimes it could be as simple as some kind of nutritional deficiency, the inaccurate timing of sexual intercourse, a pre-existing health issue, or it may be that you need to explore options.
 It is important to cover all the basics, including additional testing that may need to take place.
 We are now going to cover the important areas that need to be focussed, some areas may or may not apply to you, but some may not have been taken into consideration when you were given your diagnosis.